LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-forms.rst

    The final code presented in this video is found on the `views-setup branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/views-setup>`__ of the ``CodingEventsDemo`` repository.

+.. admonition:: Tip

+	**Windows Users**: You might need to change some solution settings if you pull down this demo repository and run it on your computer.
+	Refer to :ref:`vs-troubleshooting` for help.

 CodingEvents Setup - Text
 -------------------------